Johnson County War: Early killings

-After the lynchings of their prominent competitors, the WSGA's control over the range was undisputed, until a group of smaller ranchers formed the Northern Wyoming Farmers and Stock Growers' Association (NWFSGA) to compete with the WSGA, led by a local cowboy named Nate Champion.
-Upon hearing this, members of the WSGA immediately viewed the new association as a threat to their hold on the stock interests.
-The WSGA then blacklisted members of the NWFSGA from the round-ups in order to stop their operations.
-However, the NWFSGA refused the orders to disband and instead publicly announced their plans to hold their own round-up in the spring of 1892.

-Soon, the prominent cattlemen sent out an assassination squad to kill Champion on the morning of November 1, 1891.
-Champion and another man, named Ross Gilbertson, were sleeping in a cabin near the Middle Fork of the Powder River when a group of armed men went inside.
+The next individual to be targeted was a former cowboy named Nate Champion.
+On the morning of November 1, 1891, Champion and another man, named Ross Gilbertson, were sleeping in a cabin near the Middle Fork of the Powder River when a group of armed men went inside.
 Only two were able to fit into the small cabin while four others stood by outside.
 Champion was immediately awakened by the intrusion, and as the gunmen pointed their weapons at him, Champion reached for his own pistol hidden under a pillow and a shootout commenced.
-Champion successfully shot two of the gunmen, mortally wounding and killing assassin Billy Lykins.
+Champion successfully shot two of the gunmen, mortally wounding assassin Billy Lykins.
 The rest of the assassination squad subsequently fled.
 Champion was left uninjured except for some facial burns from gunpowder.
 In a subsequent investigation of the attack, the names of those involved were leaked to two ranchers: John A. Tisdale and Orley "Ranger" Jones.
-However, both men were ambushed and murdered while they were riding, which outraged many of the small ranchers and farmers in the county.
+However, both men were ambushed and murdered while they were riding, which outraged many of the small ranchers and farmers in the state.

+By spring of 1892, many small settlers from across Northern Wyoming travelled to Buffalo in Johnson County, and formed the Northern Wyoming Farmers and Stock Growers' Association (NWFSGA).
+Led by John R. Smith, Joe Debarthe, and Nate Champion, the group aimed to foster competition and challenge the grip of the WSGA on the Wyoming economy.
+Upon hearing this, members of the WSGA immediately viewed it as a threat to their hold on the stock interests.
+They then blacklisted members of the NWFSGA from the round-ups in order to stop their operations.
+However, the NWFSGA refused the orders to disband and instead publicly announced their plans to hold their own round-up on May 1, a month before the WSGA's.
+According to researcher Levette J. Davidson, this act became the "last straw" that inspired the WSGA to commit fully to armed violence.